 Photo by Gayle Garman

-is above the state guidance level of 6.0 ug/L and therefore prompts attention
+have shown levels well below the state guidance level of 6.0 ug/L for

-Caution signs will be posted around the lake warning of the potential hazard
+Caution signs are posted around the lake when there is potential hazard

 from exposure to the algae.
 King County Department of Health and Seattle

 Park Department make the determination to post warning or closure signs

 at the lake.
-Signs can be removed when there has been a series of
+Signs can be removed when there has been a series of weekly

 Algae blooms are notorious for being very patchy - high levels in one